Laser Surgery for Pets

 At its core, veterinary laser surgery is a cutting-edge technique that utilizes a highly focused beam of light to perform procedures with exceptional precision.
 It's important for pet owners to understand that "laser" can refer to two distinct applications in pet care.

-• Therapeutic Lasers: Often called "cold lasers" or Low-Level Laser Therapy (LLLT), this application is not used for cutting but for healing.
+• Therapeutic Lasers : Often called "cold lasers" or Low-Level Laser Therapy (LLLT), this application is not used for cutting but for healing.
 The laser energy penetrates tissues to reduce pain and inflammation and accelerate the body's natural healing processes.
 It is a non-invasive treatment that owners report as a "gentle and soothing" experience for their pets.
+Therapeutic lasers are also commonly used post-surgery to enhance recovery from procedures like laser spay neuter.

 The Clear Advantages: Why Oklahoma Vets Recommend Laser Surgery